sap-tutorials/Tutorials/tutorials/datahub-trial-v2-pipelines-part02/datahub-trial-v2-pipelines-part02.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Collect GCS or AWS S3 or Azure WASB Details)] The SAP Data Hub, trial edition is deployed on AWS EKS, Google Cloud Platform or Microsoft Azure platform.
 Therefore we will use AWS S3 or Google Cloud Storage or Windows Azure Storage Blob for storing sensor data.
-You can note down the name of the bucket by going to the Connection Management in SAP Data Hub , clicking on **`CLOUD_STORAGE`**, on the "Edit" button under "Action" and looking at the ROOT PATH.
+You can note down the name of the bucket by going to the Connection Management in SAP Data Hub , clicking on **`CLOUD_STORAGE`**, on the `Edit` button under `Action` and looking at the ROOT PATH.
 Bucket name is required when you use the operators **Write File** and **Read File**.

 [DONE]